Organic Dairy Foods - People Before Profit

 Expel is also used as a hand sanitiser and is not harmful if fogged or sprayed into the enclosed unit, and is sprayed onto the refrigeration/cooling room filters.
 Expel's detergent disinfectant is also used as a sanitiser for porous surfaces.
 Expel's AllClean is a cleaner that leaves no harmful residue after washing.
 Expel New Zealand Limited distribute a range of environmentally friendly sanitisers and odour neutralisers, as well as a range of naturally occurring non-pathogenic bacteria that assist Mother Nature in the treatment and reduction of waste products for sceptic tanks, and drain and grease trap removal.

-Expel have the same concerns in putting people and the environment first, which is why we look at forming working relationships with similar companies that we have been working with for nearly twelve months.
+Expel have the same concerns in putting people and the environment first, which is why they look at forming working relationships with similar companies that they have been working with for nearly twelve months.

 In the manufacture of the organic dairy products only organic milk from the Merriway Jersey cows, sea salt and specially selected organic cultures (cheese starters) and rennet are used.